 Amortization is provided over the term of the lease on leasehold and land use rights.
 Amortization is not provided for construction in progress until the assets are ready for use.

 Amortization methods, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.

-Notes to the Consolidated Financial Statements Years Ended December 31, 2016 and 2015 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements Years Ended December 31, 2017 and 2016 (Expressed in Canadian Dollars)

-k) Capitalization of interest
+k) Non-controlling interest